Fellow Since 1990

 Community Child Education and Development

-This profile was prepared when Omolara Otujo was elected to the Ashoka Fellowship in 1990.
+This description of Omolara Otujo's work was prepared when Omolara Otujo was elected to the Ashoka Fellowship in 1990.

 Molara Otujo, the founder of a successful pre-school program for middle-class children, is now helping those responsible for the rudimentary backyard and hallway facilities that serve poor children add significant elements of educational enrichment and safety.